ptsdpatient/star-pyramid/README.md

 # star-pyramid
-  program to draw star pyramid
+  a program to draw star pyramid
-  rn working on star.js

                    *
                    *